Kapaya/vlhcc21/paper.md

 The `Visited` function checks whether a URL is present in the browser history and returns a boolean value.
 Jen can then sort by this column to put listings that she has not yet visited at the top of the page.

-Using Joker, Jen was able to not only achieve her initial customization goal to sort the products by price but also perform a customization she did not planned to do.
+Using Joker, Jen was able to not only achieve her initial customization goal to sort the products by price but also perform a customization she did not plan to do.
 This was made possible by Joker's unified interaction model for web customization which enbled her to interleave extraction and augmention.
 While we have described a single illustrative scenario in this example, Joker is flexible enough to support a wide range of other useful customizations and workflows, described in more detail in [@sec:evaluation].

 # System Implementation {#sec:implementation}